Hamptons Travel Guide

 What to Do

-Any beach, any town.
-A few good ones are Main Beach in East Hampton (there’s a shuttle from town!), Ditch Plains in Montauk (so many surfers), and Indian Wells in Amagansett (popular for the younger crowd).
+Any beach, any town, any time.
+A few good ones are Main Beach in East Hampton (there’s a shuttle from town!), Ditch Plains in Montauk to surf, and Indian Wells in Amagansett.